Modeling Story Expectations: A Generative Framework using LLMs: Introduction

-This paper proposes a novel framework for modeling expectations and uncertainty in stories.
-At a high level, our framework is made up of two steps: a story imagination step and a feature extraction step.
-In the story imagination step, we use a pre-trained large language model (LLM) to generate story continuations.
-Trained using the text of thousands upon thousands of books,\footnote{It is speculated that GPT-4 is trained on over 125,000 books.
+To overcome these challenges, we introduce a novel framework that takes advantage of the vast knowledge base of LLMs to model consumers' expectations in stories.
+Our framework is made up of four components: story imagination, feature extraction, validation, and analysis.
+In the story imagination component, we use a pre-trained LLM to generate story continuations.
+Trained using the text of thousands of books,\footnote{It is speculated that GPT-4 is trained on over 125,000 books.
 Source: https://aicopyright.substack.com/p/has-your-book-been-used-to-train} LLMs can predict many probable story continuations from some initial text.
-For example, providing the LLM with the text from the first chapter, we can ask it to predict the plot of the rest of the book.
-Furthermore, we can ask it to generate not just one continuation but multiple continuations, providing us a distribution of probable story continuations.
+For example, providing the LLM with the text from the first chapter, we can ask it to predict the text of the next chapter.
+Furthermore, we can ask it to generate not just one continuation but a distribution of continuations.
+The feature extraction component converts moments of this distribution into interpretable features that are motivated by theories from narratology, psychology, and marketing.
+Our proposed method complements these theories and their associated feature-engineering approaches by examining not only how the original features are associated with engagement, but also how expectations of those features help explain engagement.
+The validation component assesses whether the previous two components can reasonably model consumers' expectations.
+We propose two validation procedures.
+The first is a standard survey-based approach that compares LLM-derived expectations against human-reported beliefs.
+The second is a rational expectations-based approach that compares LLM-derived expectations against actual story continuations.
+Finally, the analysis component presents a framework to interpret the association between expectation and engagement, highlighting the challenge of studying it causally and the need for extensive exploration of different story elements before making causal claims.
+The first three components are about modeling expectations, while the fourth component generates a set of hypotheses attempting to link the narrative features with engagement.

-Then in the feature extraction step, we convert these imagined story continuations into features useful for explaining engagement.
-Our proposed method can complement any existing feature engineering method that has developed features related to stories.
-We demonstrate such complementarity of our method on three sets of features that have shown to be useful for predicting narrative success: 1) emotion features \citep{berger2012makes}, 2) psychological themes \citep{toubia2019extracting}, and 3) semantic path features \citep{toubia2021quantifying}.
-Using the text from the imagined story continuations, we model expectations, uncertainty, and surprise on these sets of features.